mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 The crew of a subsidized merchant typically have shares in the enterprise.
-For example, a ship’s captain might have five shares, the pilot three and
+For example, a ship's captain might have five shares, the pilot three and
 the engineer two with nominal or no shares given to other members of
 the crew.
 The crew constitutes a board of directors who make decisions
-regarding the use of the crew’s portion of the revenues.
+regarding the use of the crew's portion of the revenues.

 An operating fund is maintained to cover expected costs.
 Any
 surpluses that remain after operating expenses are paid may be given
 as dividends to shareholders or used for other purchases that are
 approved by the board.

-Some crews also maintain a ‘shadow fund’, which is kept separate from
+Some crews also maintain a 'shadow fund', which is kept separate from
 the operating fund and may be used for such things as purchasing cargo
 space on their own ship for the purpose of transporting speculative
 cargo.
 Such cargo falls outside the realm of their contract and therefore